 Money is one of the biggest concerns when planning any type of event, and especially when it comes to retreats.
-You want to provide your guests with an excellent experience, but you also want to make sure you can cover the cost of everything.
+As a retreat coordinator, you want to provide your guests with an excellent experience, but you also need to make sure you can cover the cost of everything.

 But money is definitely an issue that needs to be addressed early on.
 So how do you raise funds for your retreat in the quickest and most efficient way?

 Raising the Retreat Fee

-Such a change would need to be thought of well in advance so that your potential attendees aren’t caught by surprise at the last minute.
+Such a change would need to be planned well in advance so that your potential attendees aren’t caught by surprise at the last minute.
 This is also a decision that you will need to discuss with your entire planning team and gather multiple opinions about.

 Prerequisites for the Raise

-If you are able to find a Christian campground that is both high quality and affordable, you’ll be able to minimize the cost of the retreat and charge your attendees a little extra to help fund the essentials.
+If you are able to find a Christian campground that is both high-quality and affordable, you’ll be able to minimize the cost of the retreat and charge your attendees a little extra to help fund the essentials.

 Once you decide to raise the retreat fee, the process is actually quite simple to understand and execute.
-For example, if a one-night retreat is $75 for the cost of the facility, your church can tack on $10 without losing too many potential attendees.
-This may not seem like a big increase, but it could potentially yield an extra $400-500 for a 40-50 person retreat.
-This money can go a long way toward paying for common retreat expenses such as speakers, welcome kits, door prizes, and activities.
-With just a few more dollars from your attendees, your retreat may benefit in a significant way.
+For example, if a one-night retreat is $85 for the cost of the facility, your church can tack on an extra $10 without losing too many potential attendees.
+To be honest, at a $10 increase, you probably won’t lose any at all!